-Cheesy and rich, with a delicious pumpkin note – Homemade Pumpkin Mac and cheese is the perfect comfort food to celebrate the cold season.
+Cheesy and rich, with a delicious pumpkin note - Homemade Pumpkin Mac and cheese is the perfect comfort food for the cold season.

 I make mac and cheese for my family quite often, and I like to add a few add-ons every now and then to make things more fun.
 Today was just the perfect time to try out a pumpkin version.